mongodb/libbson/doc/reader.md

 # Reading BSON Sequences

 Libbson contains `bson_reader_t` to ease the task of parsing a sequence of BSON documents.
-You may have such a case when reading manu documents from disk or from an incoming MongoDB network packet.
+You may have such a case when reading many documents from disk or from an incoming MongoDB network packet.

 ## Iterating Documents with bson_reader_t